2019 WTA Shenzhen Open

 The 2019 Shenzhen Open was a tennis tournament played on outdoor hard courts.
 It was the seventh edition of the Shenzhen Open, and part of the WTA International tournaments of the 2019 WTA Tour.
-It took place at the Shenzhen Longgang Sports Center in Shenzhen, China, from 31 December 2018 to 5 January 2019.
+It took place at the Shenzhen Longgang Sports Center in Shenzhen, China, from 31 December 2018 until 5 January 2019.
+First-seeded Aryna Sabalenka won the singles title.